WSMorrison/Hard_Parkers/TEST.md

   - The page is developed to use high contrast text, simple interface and easy to follow buttons.
   - Aria labels are on any button that is not labelled.
-  - The tabs are all marked current so that the page indicates where the navigation currently is.
+  - The tabs are all marked current so that the nav bar indicates where the user is currently navigated.
   - The HTML follows a clear semantic flow.

+Accessibility was checked by using Google Chrome [Lighthouse.](https://chrome.google.com/webstore/detail/lighthouse/)

 ![Lighthouse score for page](/assets/readme-images/Lighthouse.png)